bacmanni/jellytune/README.md

 **1.0**
 - Startup wizard for creating Jellyfin server configuration
 - Basic functionality for playing Jellyfin audio from single album and single collection
-- Basic support for playlist and collections
+- Support for playlist and collections
-- Basic MPRIS support
+- Gnome integration (MPRIS)

 **1.1**
 - User can add/modify/delete collection/playlists

-**1.3**
 - Feel free to suggest features